Japan's Social Democratic Party looks to the past in picking Mizuho Fukushima for top post | The Japan Times

 She also said she will carefully listen to the views of party members about the possible integration with the CDP.

-At the party convention on Sunday, the SDP is slated to adopt a policy of winning five seats and at least 3 percent of votes in the next election for the House of Representatives, the all-important lower chamber of the Diet.
+At the party convention on Sunday, the SDP is slated to adopt a policy of trying to win five seats and at least 3 percent of votes in the next election for the House of Representatives, the all-important lower chamber of the Diet.

 The party is also expected to confirm a policy of launching active intraparty discussions on the merger proposal made by the CDP.